unsupervisedlearner1123/GDP_and_CO2/README.md

 # GDP_and_CO2

-First Git exercise in IDS 720
+First Git exercise in IDS 721
+Hola!